This course includes the following core modules that all students complete along with some subject specific modules:

 Completing a Foundation Degree in Education and Early Childhood Studies opens up a wealth of career opportunities in the education and childcare sectors.
 The qualification will equip students with a solid understanding of child development, educational theories, and practical skills essential for working with children 0-18 years.
 The high-quality learning experiences within the FdA support the development of students’ transferable skills and graduate attributes needed for successful career progression.

-It is acknowledged that careers are varied within the early years and education sector and students may take several routes depending on their specific aspirations.
-Some graduates would like to work with children and their families, while others may progress into posts within local authorities which could involve the development of local strategy and policy.
-This Foundation Degree also serves as a stepping stone for further studies, enabling students to advance their careers and take on more senior roles within the field.
+Careers are varied within the sector and students may take several routes depending on their specific aspirations.
+Many of our graduates wish to work with children and their families within education, health or care sectors, whereas others may progress into posts within local authorities which could involve the development of local strategy and policy.
+Career progression may include:

-The School of Health, Education, Well-being and Sport has developed a relevant BA Top Up programme through TP that would suit the progression from the FdA Education and Early Childhood Studies.
-Once completed, students may consider progressing to Masters study, other students may wish to pursue Teacher Training.
+Once completed, students may consider progressing to Masters study whilst other students may wish to pursue Teacher Training.
 Teacher training programmes provide hands-on teaching practice, mentorship, and the necessary qualifications to become a qualified teacher.
 This can be particularly attractive for those passionate about making an immediate impact in the classroom and contributing to the education system.

 - Qualified Teacher Status (QTS)